-305 Harrison Street Suite 405 Seattle, WA 98109
+Academy of Interactive Entertainment 305 Harrison Street Suite 405 Seattle, WA 98109 seattle@aie.edu

 Use this form to withdraw from study at the AIE.

 Note: If you withdraw after the due date on your invoice you will be liable for part or all of your fees.
 Refunds will only be approved according to the terms outlined in the Refund Policy.